Thiousi/kirby-krb/README.md

 ### Config

-By default, no 'config' is needed.
+By default, no `config` is needed.
 But you can set your preferences like the one below;

 ```
 c::set('krb_html_min', true);
 c::set('krb_css_path', 'assets/css/my_stylez.min.css');
 c::set('krb_js_path', 'assets/js/my_scriptz.min.js');
 ```
-- The first parameter also minifies your 'html' output, which is cool - when your code is 100% correct (missing one semi-column ; can corrupt your scripts - so be carefull when used).
+- The first parameter also minifies your `html` output, which is cool - when your code is 100% correct (missing one semi-column ; can corrupt your scripts - so be careful when used).
 - The other two parameters lets you override the default minified / combined asset-path.

 ###Important!###